ktwrd/XeniaBot-Website/web/blog_posts/20240226-website-update.md

 ## Fixes
 - Make sure that the response code is set to `301` when doing a redirect.
-- Fix titles of some pages.
+- Fix the title of some pages.